candy-kingdom/mints/README.md

 The main idea is very simple: you use the `cli` decorator to wrap a function that acts as an entry point of the application (`entry`), and then use the `cli()` to make things running.
 `Arg` is used to annotate positional arguments of the CLI.

-In the following section, we'll discuss more deeply how to implement different types of parameters in {Name}.
+In the following section, we'll discuss more deeply how to implement different types of parameters in Mints.

 ### Parameters